 Some add an extra charge (for stuff like electricity, lease; disposable stuff like glue, ferrules, tape, etc.), then triple it.

-I won’t speak too much about others, but I do it like this:
+I won’t speak too much about others, but I used to do it like this:

 Cost of Parts + $25 (the “extras”, like labor and overhead) = Final Cost